solilei/straitstimes-summarizer-rag/README.md

 # News RAG Summarizer & Q&A

-A Python application that scrapes articles from a news website (currently configured for The Straits Times), uses a local Large Language Model (LLM) via Ollama and Retrieval-Augmented Generation (RAG) to create a concise summary, and allows you to ask questions about the scraped content.
+A Python application that scrapes articles from The Straits Times, uses a local Large Language Model (LLM) via Ollama and Retrieval-Augmented Generation (RAG) to create a concise summary, and allows you to ask questions about the scraped content.

 ## Features